epfl-ada/ada-2020-project-milestone-p3-p3_a-dope-acronym/README.md

 ### Week 2 (07.12 - 13.12)

 The second part will focus on data analysis visualization.
-This is where we'll observe trends and patterns using the prepared data.
-Our goal by the wend of this week is to have a first draft of the final creative extension.
+This is where we will observe trends and patterns using the prepared data.
+Our goal by the end of this week is to have a first draft of the final creative extension.

 ### Week 3 (14.12 - deadline)